dragomano/Light-Portal/README.md

 * separate pages with keywords
 * blocks within 12-column flexbox grid

-The portal supports for BBC, HTML, PHP, and Markdown content within pages and blocks.
+The portal supports BBC, HTML, PHP, and Markdown content within pages and blocks.

 ### Features:
 * Blocks with multilingual titles and FontAwesome icons.